Boeing cuts 737 MAX output in wake of two deadly crashes

 The crash in Ethiopia and the crash of a Lion Air plane in Indonesia last October that killed all 189 people on board have left the world's largest planemaker in crisis.

-Boeing said it would not reduce jobs at the new production rate and will work to minimise the financial impact.
+Boeing said it would not reduce jobs at the new production rate and will work to minimize the financial impact.

 The company's board will establish a committee to review how the company designs and develops airplanes, Muilenburg said.
 The group will "recommend improvements to our policies and procedures" for its 737 MAX and other airplane programs.